ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 Replace "please update to receive the messages" with a text that tells the user what to do.

 Use DIBA logo also for the exploit ab, but with a little difference to the real app.
+As the logo looks similar to the one of DIBA: An alternative would be to use the same logo as the bank, but with a big red E in the top right corner?

 Menu should be:

-Settings
-   App Settings
-   Meta Settings
-About
-   About the App

-Accept the payment activity, use this text:

-An SMS message with a code to confirm the payment was sent to your phone (the SMS message is simulated and you can get the code from the server output).
-Enter the code to confirm the payment.

-(Or to prove that you managed to crack the code generation algorithm: Enter the code that would be used if the payment were done at 2030-01-31 12:00:00)

 Intend redirection attack: value "1000" is set to wrong Extra.
+You changed the wrong value: You must set the amountSFr to 1000, not the amount, because this is the actual money that is transferred.

 DIBA-Exploit Logo

 How to reset server?

+And can you rename the REDIRECT button to CHANGE DEBUG SETTINGS?

+WebView:

+Works.
+Use the following text on the servey page:

+Your recently opened account IBAN:

+Please let us know what you think - provide a comment and a score from 1 (bad) to 5 (very good).

+And make sure to us good comments already in there, so use the following 3 examples:

+5: Very good service, thank you!

+3:  It’s OK, but I’ve seen better apps.

+2: Not happy, I’m thinking about using another bank.

+Messages:

+I don’t think these hints are very good so if used, we would have to adapt them.
+We leave the feature with "hint" in the app, but we shouldn’t tell the user about it.
+Let’s just use this welcome message:

+"Here you can send messages to the bank.
+You can also search for messages you sent and received before."

+Exploit App:

+Use this welcome text:

+DIBA exploit was developed by the DIBA team.
+It allows to exploit some of the vulnerabilities in DIBA.
+You can select the vulnerability to exploit in the menu.

 ### 1: Certificate Check Security